olanicp/University/Floating Piggy Project/FloatingPiggy/README.txt

-FLOATING PIGGY PROJEKT zainspirowany Flappy Bird.
+FLOATING PIGGY PROJECT inspired by Flappy Bird.
 Aleksandra Nicpoń

-Technologie:
+Technologies:
-Visual Studio
+Visual Studio Code
 C#
 Windows Forms

-Instrukcja:
-1. Po uruchomieniu gry wybierz opcję PLAY, jeśli chcesz zacząć rozgrywkę, OPTIONS jeżeli chcesz zmienić głośność muzyki, EXIT jeśli chcesz opuścić grę.
-2. Aby zacząć rozgrywkę wciśnij spację.
-Tym samym klawiszem ominiesz przeszkody.
-3. Uważaj aby nie wzlecieć zbyt wysoko lub opaść na ziemię.
-4. Twój największy wynik automatycznie się zapisze.
-5. Po zakończeniu gry zobaczysz swoje wyniki.

-Jak uruchomić:
-Gra uruchamia się poprzez Visual Studio z poziomu którego możesz skompilować grę.
-Aby otworzyć plik należy wybrać plik FloatingPiggy.sln ze ścieżki ...flappy bird clone\FloatingPiggy i kliknąć go dwukrotnie.
+Instructions:
+1. After launch choose PLAY to start playing, OPTIONS if you want to change the music volume or EXIT if you want to leave the game.
+2. To start the game press SPACE.
+With the same key you can avoid all of zthe obstacles.
+3. Be careful to not fly too high or too low.
+4. Your greatest score will be saved automatically.
+5. At the end you will see your scores.

+How to launch:
+Game opens up in Visual Studio Code where you can compile it.
+To open the game choose FloatingPiggy.sln with double click.